 What are the Best LED Christmas Lights to Use for My Christmas Lighting Project?

 When it comes to LED Christmas Lights, the lens design options are impressive.
-But at the same time it's confusing as to which design works best in various lighting applications.
+But at the same time, it's confusing as to which design works best in various lighting applications.
 We receive a lot of calls and emails from customers that are overwhelmed by the number of options available for LED Christmas lights.
 It wasn't that long ago that Christmas lights were broken down into two basic designs: The classic mini light and the larger C7 or C9 bulb light sets.

-Now days there are a lot more options, which while it can be confusing, it also gives everyone a much broader range of options to help them create unique lighting projects for their homes or business.
+Nowadays there are a lot more options, which while it can be confusing, it also gives everyone a much broader range of options to help them create unique lighting projects for their homes or business.
 Let's take a look at the most common LED Christmas light lens designs.

 5mm Wide Angle Conical LED Christmas Lights